bxparks/AceTimeClock/README.md

 <a name="SystemClockExamples"></a>
 ## SystemClock Examples

+The examples below are shown using `SystemClockLoop` but `SystemClockCoroutine` should also work.

 <a name="NoReferenceAndNoBackup"></a>
 ### No Reference And No Backup

 This is the most basic example of a `SystemClockLoop` that uses no `referenceClock` or a `backupClock`.
 The accuracy of this clock is limited by the accuracy of the internal `millis()` function, and the clock has no backup against power failure.
-Upon reboot, the `SystemClock::setNow()` must be called to set the current time.
-The `SystemClock::loop()` must still be called to perform a maintenance task of incrementing the AceTime epochSeconds returned by `SystemClock::getNow()` using the progression of the Arduino `millis()` function.
+Upon reboot, the `SystemClockLoop::setNow()` must be called to set the current time.
+The `SystemClockLoop::loop()` must still be called to perform a maintenance task of incrementing the AceTime epochSeconds returned by `SystemClockLoop::getNow()` using the progression of the Arduino `millis()` function.

 This configuration is not very practical, but it might be useful for quick debugging.